Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/pre-reqs.md

     1. If your desired model is not deployed, click on **Deploy Model** then select to **Deploy Base Model**.
     1. You will need a chat completion model.
 For this workshop we recommend using `gpt-4o`.
 Select `gpt-4o` from the drop down and click **Confirm**.
     1. Click **Customize** and choose the `2024-08-06` model.
 At the time of this workshop, this is the latest version that integrates with Azure AI Agent Service, which we will use in Lesson 6.
-    1. Choose the maximum available Enqueued Tokens limit.
-This will vary by current availability.
+    1. Adjust the Tokens per Minute Rate Limit to at least 250 requests per minute (RPM)
     1. Click **Deploy**.
         ![Terminal](./images/deploy-model.jpg)
     1. Use the **Deployment Name** value (e.g. gpt-4o) as the **deploymentName** value within the `OpenAI` element in the `appsettings.json` file.